davialcantaraa/lofi-me/README.md

 # Overview

-Listen to lofi while coding, studying, working, gaming and etc. Stay focused and improve your productivity.
+Listen to lofi while coding, studying, working, gaming, etc. Stay focused and improve your productivity.

-No more worries about browser RAM usage, no more multiple tabs to listen lofi, hide the window, pause and control the volume whenever you want.
+No more worries about browser RAM usage, no more multiple tabs to listen to lofi, hide the window, pause, and control the volume whenever you want.

 Choose between 3 popular lofi [playlists](https://lofi-me.vercel.app) from youtube.
-Create your comfortable environment with some background noises.
+Create a comfortable environment with some background noises.

 # Usage